AAQEP Accreditation 2022

 Who will you involve?
 Why?

 In the Fall 2021 semester, the Reading/Literacy program will discuss the formation of a local advisory board for the program.
-Ideally the advisory board will include two program completers who are local teachers (one K-3 and one 4-8), a local district principal or assistant principal, a language arts director or administrator, a representative from from the San Joaquin Valley Writing Project, a representative from the California Reading & Literature project, and the Reading/Literacy program coordinator or program representative.
+Ideally the advisory board will include two program completers who are local teachers (one K-3 and one 4-8), a local district principal or assistant principal, a language arts director or administrator, a representative from the San Joaquin Valley Writing Project, a representative from the California Reading & Literature project, and the Reading/Literacy program coordinator or program representative.

 How often will you meet?